 You learn to read Latin confidently through language study and the reading of literature and texts from the Roman world.
 You also study Roman culture, submit essays for assessment, and undertake some preparatory work for taking up Ancient Greek at the beginning of the next year.

 Written texts are a major source of evidence for classical antiquity, so you study up to 12 'target texts' from the most familiar periods of ancient literature by central authors such as Homer, Euripides, Plato, Virgil, Ovid and Cicero.

-You also study elements of ancient history, archaeology, art, philosophy, philology and linguistics to gain a general idea of the ancient world and our relationship to it.
+You also study elements of ancient history, archaeology, art, philosophy, philology and linguistics to build the broadest possible understanding of the ancient world and our relationship to it.
 Reading and language classes directed by specialist language teachers continue, as required, to extend your knowledge of the ancient languages.
 End of year exams test your linguistic and literary comprehension and essay writing skills.